nextflow-io/nextflow/docs/process.rst

 * When a two stars pattern ``**`` is used to recourse across directories, only file paths are matched i.e. directories are not included in the result list.

+.. warning:: Although the input files matching a glob output declaration are not included in the resulting output channel, these files may still be transferred from the task scratch directory to the target task work directory.
+Therefore, to avoid unnecessary file copies it is recommended to avoid the usage of loose wildcards when defining output files e.g. ``file '*'`` .
+   Instead, use a prefix or a postfix naming notation to restrict the set of matching files to only the expected ones e.g. ``file 'prefix_*.sorted.bam'``.

 .. tip::
     By default all the files matching the specified glob pattern are emitted by the channel as a sole (list) item.